FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 For name forms in particular, it is important to distinguish between the transliteration of a name in a non-latin script, and a name form that is provided in an unspecified script.
-In the unspecified script, the `lang` property would be `i-default`, but in the case of the latin transliteration of a Chinese name or Russian Cyrillic name, the `lang` property would be `zh-Latn` or `ru-Latn`, respectively.
+In the unspecified script, the `lang` property would be `und`, but in the case of the latin transliteration of a Chinese name or Russian Cyrillic name, the `lang` property would be `zh-Latn` or `ru-Latn`, respectively.
 In the case where there is a transliterated name and the original language is not known, the generic `x-Latn` value can be used to distinguish the transliterated name form from a name form that is provided in an unspecified script.
+In the case where the language is NOT known, but the script is known, then the `und-` prefix can be used, for example: `und-Hani` or `und-Cyrl` for the Hani script or Cyrillic script, where the language of the name is unknown, despite being written in a particular script.

 In order to prevent undue burden on producers and consumers of GEDCOM X data, not all data types provide multiple values for properties that are used for user input.
 For example, the text of